ADVANCED WORKSHOP: IMAGE-GUIDED ADAPTIVE BRACHY FOR GYNECOLOGY

 Hannes Sperrer, Medical Physicist*

 * Department of Radiotherapy, Medical University of Vienna, Vienna General Hospital (AKH), Austria

-- Clinical brachytherapy expierence in cervical cancer treatment
+- Clinical experience with intracavitary/interstitial brachytherapy in cervical cancer is mandatory

 - Previous participation in one of the ESTRO Teaching Courses on ‘Image-guided radiotherapy & chemotherapy in gynecological cancer’